 Historic Sites of Manitoba: Virden Municipal Building and Auditorium (228 Wellington Street West, Virden)

-We thank Al Thorleifson and Lorna Clark for providing additional information used here.
+We thank Ed Grassick, Al Thorleifson, Lorna Clark, and George Penner for providing additional information used here.

 Historic Sites of Manitoba